 During the Dark Time

 The facility’s dark time, the timeframe without any user operations, is when the present-day ALS storage ring will be removed and a new ring built and commissioned in its place.
-Storage-ring removal and installation during this time will be longer than originally expected due to preparation of the site and storage-ring commissioning.
+This period is currently expected to last at least two years.
+Storage-ring removal and installation will be longer than originally expected due to preparation of the site and storage-ring commissioning.
 Bend-magnet beamlines will be moved and some beamline upgrades will be performed, and beamline commissioning will begin.
 Please check back for more details on this as we continue to work on the schedule.
-In total, the dark time is currently expected to last at least two years.

 What to Expect